Pari Pari Parkinson: Māori All Blacks

 In 2018, Parkinson was selected for the Māori All Blacks tour of the US, Chile and Brazil, thus following in the footsteps of his uncle Matua Parkinson, who played for the side and also captained the New Zealand Sevens team.
 During the tour, he started all three games at 5 in what was a clean sweep, however, he was yellow carded in the match against the USA for a body slam on Eagles number 9 Shaun Davies.

 Parkinson represents his iwi Te Whānau-ā-Apanui, from the eastern Bay of Plenty and East Coast regions of New Zealand's North Island.

 About his involvement in the Māori All Blacks, Parkinson said: "It was the icing on the cake of a pretty awesome Mitre 10 season" He also cited Chile as his favourite destination on the tour, because of the weather, the people and the training facilities, while also saying to be proud to be contributing to growing the sport around the world.

 Parkinson was named in the Māori All Blacks squad again in 2021 after missing out on the 2020 squad due to injury.

 Style of play

-From the position of lock, Parkinson stands out in the lineout and for his work around the park, using his big frame to carry the ball into defenders and setting teammates with his offloads.
+From the position of lock, Parkinson stands out in the lineout and for his work around the park, using his big frame to carry the ball into defenders and setting up teammates with his offloads.
 His dimensions made his Highlanders captain Ash Dixon label him as a "baby giraffe".